Tuition & Fees

 Western Washington University

-Western Washington University tuition for the seven-quarter degree program is estimated to be $12,800 for residents of Washington State and $23,500 for non-residents.
+Western Washington University tuition for the six-quarter degree program is estimated to be $12,800 for residents of Washington State and $23,500 for non-residents.
 For the State of Washington resident requirements, please see WWU's registrar's office information.

 North Cascades Institute